Author Archives: Kali McLennan

 Early on in this project I learned that the Apple HealthKit data structure stores steps in variable duration “walks”.
 Essentially, if the phone remains still for more than a few seconds then the next time the phone starts moving HealthKit starts a new “walk”.
 This results in highly variable time windows that may be as short as a few seconds or as long as half an hour.
 A few rows of raw data are shown below.

 To deal with this I rolled up all the records for each day to arrive at a total number of steps for each calendar day.
 In doing so, I did lose much of the sub-day detail in the data.
-I hope to revisit this project in the future to add visualizations of how my walking trends on the hourly level, but for now I have chosen to simply focus on daily trends.
+I hope to revisit this project in the future to add visualizations of how my walking trends change on the hourly level, but for now I have chosen to simply focus on daily trends.

 General Trends